BryanWBear/ml_class/README.md

 # ml_class

-Homework code for a machine learning course taught by Jude Shavlik at Informatica.
+Homework code for a machine learning course.
 We implemented several different models from scratch, and tested them on a dataset.
 Here are the topics for the homeworks:
 1. $k$-Nearest Neighbors
 2. Decision Trees (ID3) and Random Forest